Rockies vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres will look for his sixth straight game with a hit in this matchup.
-In his last five games he is batting .450 with a walk.
+- Torres will look for his seventh straight game with a hit in this contest.
+During his last 10 games he is batting .341 with two doubles, a triple, a home run, two walks and three RBI.

 Torres Recent Games